4d/docs/website/translated_docs/es/ViewPro/method-list.md

 The `VP Get sheet options` command<!-- REF #_method_.VP Get sheet options.
 Summary -->returns an object containing the current sheet options of the *vpAreaName* area<!-- END REF -->.

-Pass the name of the 4D View Pro area in *vpAreaName*.
+Pase el nombre del área de 4D View Pro en *vpAreaName*.
 If you pass a name that does not exist, an error is returned.

 In the optional *sheet* parameter, you can designate a specific spreadsheet (counting begins at 0).
 Si se omite o si se pasa `vk current sheet`, se utiliza la hoja de cálculo actual.